Foreign relations of Saint Lucia: History

-St. Lucia participated in the American-led invasion of Grenada in 1983, sending members of its Special Services Unit into active duty.
+Saint Lucia participated in the American-led invasion of Grenada in 1983, sending members of its Special Services Unit into active duty.
 It was subsequently one of eight countries to cast a vote against a United Nations General Assembly motion condemning the invasion.

 As a member of CARICOM, St. Lucia strongly backed efforts by the United States to implement UN Security Council Resolution 940, designed to restore democracy to Haiti.
 St. Lucia agreed to contribute personnel to the multinational force which restored the democratically elected government of Haiti in October 1994.

 St. Lucia participated along with 14 other Caribbean nations in a summit with US President Bill Clinton in Bridgetown, Barbados, in May 1997.
 The summit was the first-ever meeting in the region between the U.S. and Caribbean heads of government, and strengthen the basis for regional cooperation on justice and counternarcotics, finance and development, and trade issues.